-Print the JPG pattern at 100% (or as large as possible) on regular paper.
-Be sure to print the page horizontally/landscape.
+Print the pattern at 100 percent (or as large as possible) horizontally (landscape) on regular paper.

 For this project, you can work with any color palette you like.
 It's fun to play around with different shades, matching kitties you know or even the colors of your decor.